Doing with Expression what the FrontPage DRW's did

 Open the search.aspx page.
 Being an aspx page, it already has a form on it.
 In

-Design View drag a TextBox Control on to the form (ASP.NET Controls / Standard /
+Design View, type something like "Enter the person's last name:" and then drag a TextBox Control on to the form (ASP.NET Controls / Standard /

 TextBox).
 This will be the field a user enters their search term into.